hankmcgill/hankmcgill/README.md

 Hello!
 I'm Hank McGill (he/him).
-After growing up in Paris, I moved to Los Angeles to attend Loyola Marymount University and played in indie rock bands for almost ten years.
-I got to tour the world and perform with some of my favorite artists - all as I was developing websites for musicians and other artists.
+Web developer, living in NYC.
+When I am not working on a new project, you can catch me on the beach in Thailand or hanging out in a chic cocktail bar on the Lower East Side!

 ## More info
 Check out my [LinkedIn.](https://www.linkedin.com/in/hank-mcgill-999750184/)